Make Your Next Event One That Transforms With Truths That Stick-- Invite Carol to Speak

 Then hand it over, and let Him be God with it!"

-Carol is formally educated as a medical laboratory scientist, and as a gifted teacher, who is also certified to teach thinking skills to build intelligence, she also has a message of hope for moms of struggling learners.
+As a gifted teacher, who is certified to teach thinking skills to build intelligence, she also has a message of hope for moms of struggling learners.

 Pointing people to Jesus, so they can know and trust Him is her greatest joy!